-Sometimes, it is useful to ask a few general questions during your information interviews.
-General questions can apply across almost all careers and are not specific to your career criteria.
+Sometimes, it's useful to ask a few general questions during your information interviews.
+General questions can apply across almost all careers and aren't specific to your career criteria.
 However, the hope is that the interviewee's responses to such questions will provide you with useful information that is relevant to your decision making.